How to Register a Car in North Carolina

 - Pay the tax, registration, and plate fees

 It’s the same as a new car registration – but with a title transfer between the parties.
 You may want to get a notarization when completing the transaction.
-Else, complete the transfer and registration in-person to eliminate any troubles and hassles.
+Complete the transfer and registration in-person to eliminate any troubles and hassles.

 Registration by Mail

 Registration by mail sees you sending the documentation and payment to North Carolina’s Vehicle Titles location.
-This is a great option if you are out of the state (e.g. military personnel).
+This is an excellent option if you are out of the state (e.g., military personnel).

 Send documents and payment to: